jericakin/docs/docs/yaml/index.md

 simple as possible and define the Goal Set in YAML.
 We will reuse some existing Docker images.

+#### Scaffold a new SDM

+< add instructions on how to create the SDM from a seed>

 #### Java with Maven

 The following YAML snippet defines a goal contribution called `mvn_build` that has one goal made of `containers` which will run one Docker image.
 Specifically this will run `mvn package` using the standard `maven` Docker image from Docker Hub on every Git push.

 ```yaml
 mvn_build: